 Sleep Apnea Appliances in Columbia, MD

-Obstructive sleep apnea (OSA) is a condition that affects many patients At the dental practice of Dr. Irv Schindler, we provide sleep apnea appliances in Columbia, MD, allowing patients to regain restful night’s sleep, preserving overall bodily health.
+Obstructive sleep apnea (OSA) is a condition that affects many patients At the dental practice of Dr. Irv Schindler, we provide sleep apnea appliances , allowing patients to regain restful night’s sleep, preserving overall bodily health.

 What is Sleep Apnea?

 Sleep apnea exists in two main forms: OSA and CSA.
 Central sleep apnea (CSA) is a neurological disorder in which signals from the brain fail to reach the muscles controlling the lungs, causing breathing to halt periodically throughout the night.
 If you believe you may suffer from CSA, contact your primary care physician immediately for diagnosis and treatment.